mly15910219934-spec/open-data-coal-mine-warning-response/README.md

 ## 13. License

-The author has not yet confirmed an open-source license.
+The authors or authorized rights holders have not yet confirmed an open-source license.
 See `LICENSE` and `LICENSE_SELECTION_REQUIRED.md`.
-Public deposition must not occur until the license is selected and confirmed.
+The repository must remain private until the license has been selected and approved.

 ## 14. Version correspondence